opendatahub-io-contrib/ai-on-openshift/docs/tools-and-applications/riva/riva.md

 ## Example

-* On the same cluster where NVIDIA Riva is deployed, deploy RHODS or ODH and launch a Notebook (Standard DataScience is enough).
+* On the same cluster where NVIDIA Riva is deployed, deploy RHOAI or ODH and launch a Notebook (Standard DataScience is enough).
 * Clone the NVIDIA Riva tutorials repository at [https://github.com/nvidia-riva/tutorials](https://github.com/nvidia-riva/tutorials){:target="_blank"}
 * Open a Terminal and install the client with `pip install nvidia-riva-client`: